genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 The motivation for this POC interation is to enable a GenevaERS view to call Java written "lookup" exits from the performance engine.
 For example being able to write GenevaERS exits in Java rather than just assembler or 3GL increases its access to programmers.
 The Java program is a method or collection of methods in a class and is loaded dynamically.

-The scope was later widened to call Java from any single or multi-threaded assembler or 3GL progra, via the GVBUR70 interface provided by GenevaERS.
+The scope was later widened to call Java from any single or multi-threaded assembler or 3GL program, via the GVBUR70 interface provided by GenevaERS.

 ## Example GenevaERS Java lookup exit (Java class and methods)

 The example Java class MyClass.java contains 13 methods.
 Each of these can be considered a separate user exit in the GenevaERS sense, although they could be combined as variations of the same exit to be used in similar roles.

+Compile with: javac MyClass.java

  The class and method names are specified in a small assembler/COBOL stub exit (GVBJ2ENV) but will eventually be specified through the GenevaERS workbench.

-Compile with: javac MyClass.java

 ## Sample assembler and COBOL programs to call Java

 TSTUR70.ASM and TESTUR70.COB provide examples of how to call Java from assembler/3GL.
-They are also useful test harnesses when developing exits for GenevaERS.
+They are also useful test harnesses when developing Java exits for GenevaERS.
+GVBUR70 will start the requested number of threads.

 ## The GvbJavaDaemon